strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 [Apache Kafka project](https://kafka.apache.org/) is currently using the [Log4j 1.x library](https://logging.apache.org/log4j/1.2/).
 This is a predecessor of Log4j2 and is not affected by CVE-2021-44228.
-This includes not just the Kafka brokers, but also ZooKeeper, Kafka Connect and Mirror Maker 1 & 2.
+This applies to the Kafka brokers, as well as ZooKeeper, Kafka Connect, and MirrorMaker 1 & 2.

 While in this case using Log4j 1 proved useful, its usage has its own problems.
 Log4j 1 is no longer maintained and has its own CVEs, though they are not as critical as CVE-2021-44228.